Inflationary pressures are taking a toll on the U.S. economy and American workforce.

-Many industries have been hit, but according to layoffs.fyi, more than 120,000 tech jobs have been lost this year alone.
+Many industries have begun cutting back.
+According to layoffs.fyi, nearly 90,000 tech jobs have been lost this year alone.

 If you find yourself among the throngs of people laid off, this article can provide some much-needed resources to help you.